MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 # ![Small time travel logo showing clock](images/ttd-time-travel-debugging-logo.png) Time Travel Debugging - Sample App Walkthrough

-This lab introduces  Time Travel Debugging, using a small code sample with a code flaw.
-TTD is used to debug and identify the issue.
-Although the issue in teh code is easy to find, the general procedure can be used on more complex code.
-The general procedure can be sumarized as follows.
+This lab introduces Time Travel Debugging (TTD), using a small sample program with a code flaw.
+TTD is used to debug and identify and root cause the issue.
+Although the issue in this small program is easy to find, the general procedure can be used on more complex code.
+This general procedure can be sumarized as follows.

 1. Capture a time travel trace of the failed program.
-2. Use the dx command to determine the exception event.
+2. Use the dx command to determine the exception event stored in the recording.
-3. Step back in the trace and to the exception event.
+3. Step back in the trace to the exception event.
-4. Single step until teh code in question comes into scope.
+4. From that point single step backwards until the faulting code in question comes into scope.
-5. Look at the local values and develop a hypthesis of a variable that may have an incorrect value.
+5. With the faulting code in scope, look at the local values and develop a hypthesis of a variable that may contain an incorrect value.
-6. Determine memory address of the variable with the incorrect value.
+6. Determine the memory address of the variable with the incorrect value.
-7. Seta memory access ba breakpoint on address of the suspect variable.
+7. Set a memory access (ba) breakpoint on address of the suspect variable.
-8. Use g- to run back to point of memory access.
+8. Use g- to run back to point of memory access of the suspect variable.
-9. See if that location or a few instructions before is the point of teh code flaw.
+9. See if that location or a few instructions before is the point of the code flaw.
 If so, you are done.
-If some other variable seems to set the value in teh first variable, set another break on access breakpoint on that variable
+If some other variable sets the value in the first variable, set another break on access breakpoint on the second variable.
 10. Use g- to run back to point of memory access on the second suspect variable.
+See if that location or a few instructions before contains the code flaw.
+If so, you are done.
-11. Repeat this process walking back until the code that made the error is located.
+11. Repeat this process walking back until the code that created the error, by settng the incorrect value is located.

 ## <span id="Lab_objectives"></span><span id="lab_objectives"></span><span id="LAB_OBJECTIVES"></span>Lab objectives